yangliu28/swarm_robot_ros_sim/README.md

 Current research topic is decentrized formation control.

+Other interests are Braitenberg vehicle, collective move, dealing with obstacles and closed environment, etc.

 ## What's inside
 *swarm_robot_ros_sim* contains packages each of which features a set of functionalities for this simulation platform: